 In addition to our direct commercial activities and with a focus mainly on promoting literature, literacy and education, we actively support numerous organisations worldwide including schools, universities, libraries and other good causes and charities.
 The following examples illustrate the range of our support worldwide:

 Corporate volunteering and educational development

-- Our collaboration between Methuen Drama and Prison Reading Groups (PRG) supports and encourages the reading of plays by the inmate community within HM prisons.
-For example, we provide gratis copies of the books and arrange for playwrights and authors to visit the prisons to run drama workshops.
+- During the year Bloomsbury responded to a letter from an inmate of an HM prison requesting books and donated a consignment of Hart Publishing and Bloomsbury Professional books to their prison library.
+Previously, our collaboration between Methuen Drama and Prison Reading Groups has supported and encouraged the reading of plays by the inmate community within HM prisons, e.g. by providing gratis copies of the books and arranging for playwrights and authors to visit the prisons to run drama workshops.

 - Bloomsbury's Chief Executive is President of Book Aid International that gifts approximately 500,000 books a year to libraries in Africa.

 - The Bloomsbury Institute (the events function of Bloomsbury) organises charitable fundraising events such as for Book Aid and to celebrate International Women's Day, with guest speakers who have included Bob Geldof, William Boyd and Aminatta Forna.
-Our Writers & Artists team organises masterclasses to raise money for Book Aid International.
+Our Writers & Artists team has organised writing masterclasses to raise money for Book Aid International.

 - We support good causes that promote literacy and literature, e.g. we are a sponsor and partner with World Book Day, which was established by UNESCO to promote reading amongst children and adults, and our Australia office has supported a major award that celebrates Australian women's writing.